kbxkb/file-upload-link-share-simple/README.md

 Another way to solve this problem is to decouple the encryption process on the server-side and make it *asynchronous*.
 Here, the file will get uploaded, but downloading it won't be allowed instantaneously.
 An asynchronous process will encrypt it in-place, and mark it as *downloadable*.
 Storing such metadata around the file will, of course, need a database - but a metadata management system will anyway become mandatory as we get to these complex requirements.

-This last solution, I suspect, is actually implemented under the hood by EBS or S3 or Azure - it is just we do not see it, and we just enjoy the fruits of someone else's labor.
+This last solution, or at least variations of it, is actually implemented under the hood by EBS or S3 or Azure - it is just we do not see it, and we just enjoy the fruits of someone else's labor.
 That brings us to yet another kind of solution to this problem - buy instead of build :) Just use docker volume plugins that lets you store the files in the public cloud and check the *encrypted* box!

 How about encryption on the wire if we use server-side encryption?
 The obvious answer to this is to offer **https** download links, which is easy to implement, so that would be a TODO for this small project of mine.

+### High Availability, Fault Tolerance

+A containerized solution will need a container orchestration platform with good scheduling prowess to ensure HA and Fault Tolerance.
+Luckily, we are not short on the choices here, and the current war going on to capture the market makes all of us winners.
+Kubernetes and DC/OS, in my opinion, are the fore-runners.
+[ECS](https://aws.amazon.com/ecs/) has proprietary scheduling, which encourages vendor lock-in more than [ACS](https://azure.microsoft.com/en-us/services/container-service/) does.
+But all public clouds let you run your own IaaS clusters running the scheduler of your choice - if you want more control.

+A best practice for HA is to keep the application code as stateless as possible.
+The code as it is now is entirely stateless (not the file storage though, but we are just talking about the application code here).
+However, as metadata and session management requirements creep in, it may be a challenge to keep it that way - especially if we increase the maximum allowed file size and allow users to resume interrupted downloads.

+Here, the context is great to discuss some alternatives to just using Apache httpd as the HTTP server.
+Apache Traffic Server is not as out-of-the-box as apache2, but it lets us create [plugins](https://docs.trafficserver.apache.org/en/4.2.x/sdk/how-to-create-trafficserver-plugins.en.html) that can hook into the PUT and GET requests.
+It is possible to write or modify some plugins to enable "streaming" of large files where the HTTP Server acts as a pass-through for the file's contents as it makes it way to its final storage destination.
+Such a design will let the solution scale to a much higher number of concurrent users as the memory on the server will be more efficiently used - it will need slightly powerful CPU-s to offset that.
+It will also be easier to implement "resume interrupted upload/ download" feature in that case as spooling of the file at the web server layer is not happening, so the transaction becomes more atomic, hence more fault-tolerant.

+### Caching

+Caching only becomes relevant if some of the uploaded files gets very popular, and we see many downloads happening on these hot files.
+If this is just a personal file-sharing service, where each uploaded file is only downloaded a few times, caching will remain a lower priority.
+However, if it turns into the next youtube or dropbox, we will need something to cache files.
+[Nginx can be used to front Apache](https://blog.rackspace.com/nginx-support-enables-massive-web-application-scaling) for a PHP application like this.

+Memcached is a widely used solution for caching, but it is not a great solution under two cases (a) for large files (b) if the traffic spikes too quickly, it may not dynamically scale well.
+Redis is a great option, as it also has disk persistence built in, so the size of the cache is usually not a limiting factor.
+The PHP code itself can use [APC](http://pecl.php.net/package/APC) for getting maximum mileage out of a single server without being a distributed cache.

+When it comes to the topic of caching for a web application, most discussion assume small objects.
+However, truly scalable caching for large objects like large files need custom solutions - and one that I built for Yahoo's CDN is one such customized solution.

+If the solution becomes wildly popular, and people from all over the world start using it, using a commercial CDN like Akamai for caching may be a good idea

+### Load Balancing

+Load Balancing solutions (as the application scales horizontally) are an important consideration.
+Public Cloud platforms have load balancers like ELB or